simonmika/magic/README.md

 * 2: [Typescript compiler](http://www.typescriptlang.org/)

 ##If you don't have node.js and the Typescript compiler
-The version provided by aptitude are outdated, so do not install via apt-get.
+The node.js version provided by aptitude is outdated, so do not install via apt-get.
 Instead, download and unpack node.js into any folder, then follow the steps outlined below.
 ```
 cd NODE_FOLDER